 Jackson Hole & Yellowstone Sustainable Destination Program.
 Please see www.sustainabledestination.org for information on our program, projects and events, services, Sponsors and Supporters.

 To promote stewardship of and public access to the Snake River Watershed in Wyoming with an emphasis on partnerships, education, and public outreach.

-The purpose of the Jackson Hole Weed Management Association (JHWMA) is to establish long and short-term management policies, goals, and objectives necessary for cooperatively managing and funding noxious weed activities across all jurisdictional boundaries.
+Established in 1999, the purpose of the Jackson Hole Weed Management Association (JHWMA) is to establish long and short-term management policies, goals, and objectives necessary for cooperatively managing and funding noxious weed activities across all jurisdictional boundaries.
 Teton County Weed & Pest District is a member of the JHWMA.